cyberbotics/webots/docs/guide/object-traffic.md

 - `radius`: Defines the radius of the sign.

-- `color`: Defines the color of the sign.
+- `color`: Defines the color of the pole.

 - `signBoards`: Defines the boards.